 - Mind Reading: Legilimency, a very limited and forbidden craft.
 Snape is a master nonetheless, alongside Dumbledore and Voldemort.

 - Moment of Weakness: What ruined his relationship with Lily Evans.

 - Though again, according to Lily herself, choosing to surround himself with wizards obsessed with the Dark Arts like Lucius Malfoy was what strained their friendship.
 Snape calling Lily a mudblood was just the final straw.

-- Moral Myopia: Was apparently okay defending his friend's action Mulciber as a "bit of fun" in a Noodle Incident that Lily claims was dark magic, while being on the recieving end of James Potter's bit of fun.
+- Moral Myopia: Was apparently okay defending his friend Mulciber's action as a "bit of fun" in a Noodle Incident that Lily claims was dark magic, while being on the recieving end of James Potter's bit of fun.

-- A possible reason for Voldemort's indulgence to Snape and his acceptance of Severus' Spare Her My Liege! offer is the latter's awareness of the similarities between them.
+- A possible reason for Voldemort's indulgence to Snape and his acceptance of Severus's Spare Her My Liege! offer is the latter's awareness of the similarities between them.
 Poor orphan boys with disappointing Muggle fathers and suffering witch mothers as well as proud Slytherins.
-Harry himself notes that he, Voldemort and Snape were three "lost boys" who regarded Hogwarts as their home.
+Harry himself notes that he, Voldemort, and Snape were three "lost boys" who regarded Hogwarts as their home.

 - Not So Stoic: "DON'T CALL ME A COWARD!"